 I’m a Lollypop Man.
-I don’t really like the term because I don’t work at a crossing near a school, I work for The Castle.
+I don’t really like that for a job title because I don’t work at a crossing near a school, I work for The Castle.
 The Castle is a big draw for tourists: in the summer its bedlam!
 I’m there to help everyone cross to The Castle safely – and to slow them down a bit for the ladies in the ticket office.
 I’m a Pedestrian Champion officially but you tell people that and they look at you strange.
 Easier to just say I’m a Lollypop Man….at The Castle.

 Anyway I love my job: meeting people, being outside and it’s a performance too really.
 It brings out the showman in me.
 People look to me you see.
 For those crucial seconds when I’ve got the traffic stationary, everybody in the immediate vicinity: eyes on me.
 Car drivers, white van men, bus drivers, dads, mums, grannies, kids – all of them look to me to make my move and take to my stage.
 They wait until I give my command……..And then the curtains drop and they flood past me.

 I’ve got lines too.
 I’ve worked on the delivery.
 I do a loud, cheery and confident “Good morning!” with just the right amount of bass to provide gravitas but not scare the kiddies.
 I practice it every day, first thing.

 Anyway one day I had a costume malfunction.
 I’m telling you about this because it lets you know how important it is that everything is right and that everything works as it should.
 One little mishap like I had last Wednesday struck a lesser man?
 Could’ve been fatal!